 ControlMySpaTM Spa Owner User Guide

 42315_Rev.
 B

 $Control My Spa^{\text{TM}}$

 Connect GATEWAY ULTRA hardware in your home

 Step 1

 Plug the supplied ethernet cable into the home router (A).

 Step 2

 Plug the other end of the ethernet cable into the GATEWAY ULTRA module (B).

 Step 3

 Plug the supplied power cord into the GATEWAY ULTRA module (C).

 Step 4

 Plug the other end of the supplied power cord into wall power (D).

-LED Light Chart (E) This chart applies to the home and spa GATEWAY ULTRA modules. - Red Solid: The GATEWAY ULTRA and the spa are not connected. - Red Blinking: Home and spa GATEWAY ULTRA modules are connected, but no connection to the spa controller. - unplug power. - Green Blinking: CMSTM GATEWAY ULTRA spa and home modules RF is connected, but no connection to internet.
-Green Solid: Spa successfully connected to internet.
+LED Light Chart (E)

+This chart applies to the home and spa GATEWAY ULTRA modules.

+Red - Solid: The GATEWAY ULTRA and the spa are not connected.

+Red - Blinking: Home and spa GATEWAY ULTRA modules are connected, but no connection to the spa controller.
+Blue-Blinking: Remote software update is underway.
+Do no specific programs are considered to the programs.
+Green - Blinking: CMSTM GATEWAY ULTRA spa and home modules RF is connected, but no connection to internet.
+Green - Solid: Spa successfully connected to internet.
 No errors.

-42315_Rev.
-B

-ControlMySpaTM Spa Owner User Guide

--

 ControlMySpa[TM] App for the smart device

 FOR IPHONE® OR IPAD® (IOS/APPLE)

 Search the Apple iOS App Store for

 "controlmyspa"

 Or Use this link: https://goo.gl/j31t1V